 If your site has suffered, the best thing you can do is to equip yourself with the necessary knowledge to 1) better understand this update, 2) find out why your site has suffered and 3) know what steps to take to increase the chances of full recovery.

 With that in mind, I’m giving you this Google product review update guide.
 Have a nice read!

-Basic information about the Google product review update
+Basic info about the Google product reviews update

 Here is the basic information you need to know about the recent Google product reviews update.